n16h7-h4wk/Bitcoin_Price_Tracker/README.md

 # Bitcoin_Price_Tracker
-Application to track bitcoin price(average) with respect to different physical currencies.
+Application to track average bitcoin price with respect to different physical currencies.